 - 4. Vice-President Yusuf notes that the introduction of the "awareness" criterion conflicts with the Court's established jurisprudence that the existence of a dispute is for objective determination.
-Moreover, such an approach also undermines judicial economy and the sound administration of justice by inviting submissions of second applications on the same dispute. - 5.
+Moreover, he argues that such an approach also undermines judicial economy and the sound administration of justice by inviting submissions of second applications on the same dispute. - 5.
 The Court could have come to the same conclusions reached in the present Judgment by applying the criteria traditionally used by it in the determination of the existence of a dispute.
 On the basis of the evidence placed before it in this case, the Court could have concluded that the Parties did not hold positively opposed views prior to the submission of the Application by the Republic of the Marshall Islands.
 There was no need to introduce a new criterion of "awareness" in order to justify those conclusions. - 6.
-The conclusions of the Judgment on the absence of a dispute between the Republic of the Marshall Islands and India should have been based on an analysis of the facts presented to the Court regarding the positions of the Parties on the subject-matter of the alleged dispute, referring in particular to the articulation of those positions in multilateral settings. - 7.
-In particular, reference should have been made to: (a) the resolutions adopted by the United Nations General Assembly calling upon States to pursue multilateral negotiations on nuclear disarmament and the voting patterns of the Republic of the Marshall Islands and India on such resolutions; and (b) statements made by the Parties on the subject-matter of the alleged dispute in multilateral forums. - 8.
-As regards the United Nations General Assembly resolutions, India has consistently voted in favour of the United Nations General Assembly resolutions that call upon States to negotiate a comprehensive nuclear disarmament treaty.
-There is no doubt that such a voting record has an evidentiary value with regard to the course of conduct of India on the matter at issue in this case: the immediate commencement of negotiations and conclusion of a general convention on nuclear disarmament. - 9.
-Furthermore, India, as a member of the Non-Aligned Movement (NAM), has consistently subscribed to statements made by this group of States that express willingness to engage in multilateral negotiations leading to nuclear disarmament. - 10.
-In addition to its voting record on United Nations General Assembly and Non-Aligned Movement resolutions, India's consistent support for the commencement and conclusion of negotiations leading to nuclear disarmament is substantiated by the statements of its Head of State and Ministers in multilateral forums or official documents. - 11.
-Thus, Vice-President Yusuf considers that there is no evidence in the record that positively opposed views were held by India and the Republic of the Marshall Islands, prior to the submission of the Application of the Republic of the Marshall Islands, on the obligation to pursue and conclude negotiations on nuclear disarmament, assuming that such an obligation exists in customary international law.

-12. The record shows instead that both States have been advocating in various multilateral forums, including at the Nayarit conference, but most of all at the United Nations General Assembly (at least since 2013 in the case of the Republic of the Marshall Islands), the necessity for all States, including nuclear-weapons States, to pursue in good faith and to conclude negotiations on nuclear disarmament.
+The conclusions of the Judgment on the absence of a dispute between the Republic of the Marshall Islands and Pakistan should have been based on an analysis of the facts presented to the Court regarding the positions of the Parties on the subject-matter of the alleged dispute, referring in particular to the articulation of those positions in multilateral settings. - 7.
+In particular, reference should have been made to: (a) the resolutions adopted by the United Nations General Assembly calling upon States to pursue multilateral negotiations on nuclear disarmament and the voting patterns of the Republic of the Marshall Islands and Pakistan on such resolutions; and (b) statements made by the Parties on the subject-matter of the alleged dispute in multilateral forums. - 8.
+As regards the United Nations General Assembly resolutions, Pakistan has consistently voted in favour of the United Nations General Assembly resolutions that call upon States to negotiate a comprehensive nuclear disarmament treaty.
+Furthermore, Pakistan, as a member of the Non-Aligned Movement (NAM), has consistently subscribed to statements made by this group of States that express willingness to engage in multilateral negotiations leading to nuclear disarmament. - 9.
+In addition to its voting record on United Nations General Assembly and Non-Aligned Movement resolutions, Pakistan's consistent support for the commencement and conclusion of negotiations leading to nuclear disarmament is substantiated by the statements of its Head of State and Ministers in multilateral forums or official documents. - 10.
+Thus, Vice-President Yusuf considers that there is no evidence in the record that positively opposed views were held by Pakistan and the Republic of the Marshall Islands, prior to the submission of the Application of the Republic of the Marshall Islands, on the obligation to pursue and conclude negotiations on nuclear disarmament, assuming that such an obligation exists in customary international law. - 11.
+The record shows instead that both States have been advocating in various multilateral forums, including at the Nayarit conference, but most of all at the United Nations General Assembly (at least since 2013 in the case of the Republic of the Marshall Islands), the necessity for all States, including nuclear-weapons States, to pursue in good faith and to conclude negotiations on nuclear disarmament.
 Rather than positive opposition or conflict of legal views on the subject-matter of the alleged dispute, the evidence appears to point towards a convergence of views between the Parties on the negotiation and conclusion of a comprehensive convention on nuclear disarmament.